Bipolar Disorder

 🤲 You’re Not Alone

-Common experiences people often search for:
+Common experiences people often notice:

-🔻 Intense mood swings
+🔻 Mood swings

 🔻 Racing thoughts

-🔻 Emotional exhaustion
+🔻 Emotional intensity

 Based on commonly reported experiences and general health discussions.